-In fiscal 1999, the Company began awarding under its 1997 Stock Incentive Plan, annual grants of options to purchase 10,000 shares of Common Stock to each new non-employee director and to non-employee directors whose previous grant was fully vested.
+In fiscal 1999, the Company began awarding annual grants of options to purchase 10,000 shares of Common Stock to each new non-employee director and to each non-employee director whose previous grant was fully vested.
 Annual grants are exercisable in full on the date of grant.
 During fiscal 1999, Messrs.
 Heinen and McGregor each received an annual grant pursuant to the Company's 1997 Stock Incentive Plan.
 During fiscal 2000, Messrs.
 Heinen, Mark, Marks and Rasiel each received an annual grant pursuant to the Company's 1997 Stock Incentive Plan.
-During fiscal 2000, Messrs.
-Heinen, Mark, Marks and Rasiel each received an annual grant pursuant to the Company's 1997 Stock Incentive Plan annual grant pursuant to the 1993 Directors' Plan, the 1994 Stock Incentive Plan and the 1997 Stock Incentive Plan expires on the tenth anniversary of the date of grant.
+Each option granted pursuant to the 1993 Directors' Plan, the 1994 Stock Incentive Plan and the 1997 Stock Incentive Plan expires on the tenth anniversary of the date of grant.
 Each of these plans requires that the exercise price of each option be equal to the closing price of the Common Stock, as reported by the Nasdaq Stock Market.